Tjeldsund Municipality: General information

 Sætertinden mountain at the Tjeldsund-Harstad municipality border.

 The municipality of Tjeldsund was established on 1 January 1909 when it was separated from the large Lødingen Municipality.
 Tjeldsund encompassed the eastern part of Lødingen prior to the division.
 Initially, Tjeldsund had a population of 1,404.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the western part of the island of Tjeldøya (population: 297) was transferred to Tjeldsund Municipality from Lødingen Municipality, uniting the whole island within the same municipality.
 On the same date, the unpopulated Ramnes area of Evenes Municipality was also transferred to Tjeldsund Municipality.

 On 1 January 2020, Tjeldsund Municipality merged with the neighboring Skånland Municipality and at the same time the new municipality became a part of the newly formed Troms og Finnmark county (prior to the merger, Skånland was located in the old Troms county and Tjeldsund was in Nordland county).
 On 1 January 2024, Troms og Finnmark county was divided and the municipality became part of the newly re-created Troms county.

 Name

 The municipality is named after the Tjeldsundet strait which runs between the islands of Tjeldøya and Hinnøya.
 The first element is the (uncompounded) Old Norse name of the island of Tjeldøya (Tjöld or Tjalda).
 The name of the island is probably derived from the word tjald which means "tent" or the similar word tjaldr which means "oystercatcher".
 The last element is sund which means "strait" or "sound".
-On 1 January 2020, when Skånland Municipality became a part of Tjeldsund, the new municipality kept the name Tjeldsund, but also added a co-equal, official name in the Sami language: Dielddanuorri.
+On 1 January 2020, when Skånland Municipality became a part of Tjeldsund, the new municipality kept the name Tjeldsund, but also added a co-equal, official name in the Northern Sami language: Dielddanuorri.
 The two names can be used interchangeably for the municipality.
-The spelling of the Sami language name changes depending on how it is used.
-It is called Dielddanuorri when it is spelled alone, but it is Dielddanuori suohkan when using the Sami language equivalent to "Tjeldsund municipality".
+The spelling of the Northern Sami name changes depending on how it is used.
+It is called Dielddanuorri when it is spelled alone, but it uses the genetive form Dielddanuori when combined with the word for municipality suohkan.